AlexiyOrlov/MultiLoader-setup/README.md

 This project provides a Gradle project template that can compile Minecraft mods for multiple modloaders using a common project for the sources.
 This project does not require any third party libraries or dependencies.
 If you have any questions or want to discuss the project, please join our [Discord](https://discord.myceliummod.network).

-This fork has archives' names and publish task fixed.
+This fork has several things fixed.

 Note that you can't use Yarn mappings in this project.

 ## Getting Started

 ### IntelliJ IDEA